Services for Adults

 When we feel worried or distressed, we often fall into patterns of thinking and responding which can worsen how we feel.
 CBT tends to focus on the here and now rather than the past and helps us notice and change problematic thinking styles or behaviour patterns so we can feel better.

-Focusing is a gentle, creative way to work with trauma.
-It is based on the ability to listen to our innermost feelings; it is a witnessing the trauma and its impact, rather than re-experiencing it.
-The therapist is in tune with the client's process and supports the client to feel in control of their feelings.
+Somatic therapy is a gentle, creative way to work with trauma.
+Our bodies hold the emotion, so it is based on the ability to listen to our innermost feelings; it is a witnessing the trauma and its impact, rather than re-experiencing it.
+The therapist is in tune with the client's process and supports the client to feel in control of their feelings, using body-focusing techniques.
 The client can feel deeply satisfied within the process even when dealing with difficult feelings.